datapunkz/cicd-chaos/README.md

 ### Hello World config.yml

 This repo starts with the config.yml that hosts a simple pipeline example called hello world.
-It is a simple build that basically echos the string "Hello World.
+It is a simple build that basically echos the string `"Hello World"`.
 It's intended to demonstrate a very simple example of a CircleCI pipeline file.

 ### Clone this Repo